Everyone in our county, whether a resident or a visitor should be allowed to live their lives free from harassment, fear, and discrimination.

 - Calling Crimestoppers anonymously on 0800 555 111

 - Calling us on 101 or;

 Help and support

-If you’re a victim of a hate incident or crime, specialist Hate Crime Advocates from Lancashire Victim Services will be able to support you and provide expert advice.
+If you’re a victim of a hate crime or believe that you have experienced a non-crime hate incident, specialist Hate Crime and incident Advocates from Lancashire Victim Services will be able to support you and provide expert advice.